 - The first subfamily is Carduoideae and are distinctive in that they do not produce any white latex when cut, are often spiny and the leaves are spirally arranged along the stems.
 The flowers are rarely yellow, usually red to blue.
 Mostly thistles or very thistle-like.
 It only has one tribe.

 Tribe 1: Cynareae has 13 genera of which the following are true native: Carlina vulgaris or Carline thistle; Arctium spp. or Burdocks, Saussurea alpina or Alpine Saw-wort, Carduus spp. or Thistles, Cirsium spp. or Thistles, Onopordum acanthium or Cotton thistle (arch.); Silybum marianumor Milk thistle (arch.)
 Serratula tinctoria or Saw-wort;Centaurea spp. or Knapweeds with few natives, several introduced or Arch.
 For uses of Common Knapweed by R. Harford see here.
+More about the Burdock as well from this website.

 2) Subfamily Cichorioideae